michiel-dobbels/NightSongTest5/README.md

 With the database configured you can run `npm start` to launch the Expo app.

 The marketplace screens live under `app/screens` and use a dark theme.
 The primary background color is `#2c2c54` and interactive elements use the accent color `#0070f3`.

+The Market home screen includes a magnifying glass icon in the header.
+Tapping it reveals a search field for quickly filtering car listings by title or description.
+Results update live using a fuzzy, case-insensitive query against Supabase.